marcelgo/infopark_kickstarter/README.md

     $ rake test:integration

-In order to run them successfully, you need to create a ```config/local.yml``` file and put in your test tenant data.
+In order to run the tests successfully, you need to create a ```config/local.yml``` file and put in your test project data.
 See [local.yml.template](https://github.com/infopark/infopark_kickstarter/blob/master/config/local.yml.template) for what is needed exactly.
 The integration tests create an entire new application execute
 ```rails generate cms:kickstart``` and run a few other generators and then execute the tests of the
 newly created application.